 Earlier this year, we conducted an end of Phase 2 meeting with the FDA related to the Company's development of DSTAT in AML.
-Following that meeting, we incorporated FDA's feedback on key elements of a proposed Phase 3 clinical trial and have since obtained FDA agreement on the full protocol.
-We have previously announced a plan to initiate the Phase 3 clinical study of DSTAT for the treatment of AML in 2020 and have subsequently announced its delay.
-Our current operational focus is on executing the DSTAT study in ALI patients with COVID-19 and we will determine next steps on the proposed AML study in the coming months.
+Following the meeting, we incorporated FDA's feedback into the full protocol.
+Currently we are working to initiate the Phase 3 clinical study of DSTAT for the treatment of AML in early 2021.

-The proposed Phase 3 trial will be a randomized, blinded trial of approximately 570 newly diagnosed AML patients.
+We expect that the proposed Phase 3 trial will be a randomized, double-blinded trial of approximately 570 newly diagnosed AML patients.
 The trial will include patients 60 years of age and older who have an intermediate or adverse genetic risk profile.
 It will also include patients between 18 and 60 years old who have an adverse genetic risk profile.
 Patients will be randomized 1:1 to receive DSTAT in combination with standard cytarabine plus anthracycline (7+3) induction and cytarabine consolidation chemotherapy or will receive standard of care (7+3) induction and consolidation chemotherapy alone.
 Patients with FLT-3 mutations will be allowed in the study and will be eligible to receive midostaurin.

 The primary endpoint of the proposed trial will be overall survival (OS).
-In addition, the FDA has indicated that event-free survival (EFS) using complete response with hematologic recovery to define induction success (CR), is acceptable as an endpoint for regulatory approval.
+In addition, the FDA has indicated that event-free survival (EFS) using complete response with hematologic recovery to define induction success (CR) may be acceptable as an endpoint for regulatory approval.
 Other endpoints to be evaluated in the proposed trial include: minimal residual disease (MRD), relapse-free survival (RFS), time to hematologic recovery, and induction response.